Case of Tulsa officer who shot unarmed black man is with jury

 - Tulsa police Officer Betty Shelby faces manslaughter charge

-- She shot and killed Terence Crutcher, 40, after his SUV broke down in the road
+- She shot and killed Terence Crutcher, 40, after his SUV was abandoned on a road

-(CNN)The jury has begun deliberating in the trial of a Tulsa police officer who last year shot and killed an unarmed black motorist whose car had broken down.
+(CNN)The jury is deliberating in the trial of a Tulsa police officer who last year shot and killed an unarmed black motorist whose SUV had stalled in the middle of the road.

 Officer Betty Shelby, who is white, was charged last September with felony manslaughter in the shooting of Terence Crutcher, 40.

+As the jury discussed the case into the evening, the defense requested a mistrial but the judge denied the motion.

+About the same time, the jury sent a note asking the judge whether it could explain its verdict in court.
+He called the jurors in and explained that members could not discuss in the courtroom the way the verdict was reached but could do so publicly after the trial concluded.

-The incident, captured from several angles on video, was one of a number of police shootings of unarmed black men across the United States in recent years that have heightened concerns about police misconduct.
+The fatal shooting, captured from several angles on video, was one of a number of police shootings of unarmed black men across the United States in recent years that have heightened concerns about possible police misconduct.

-Shelby, who testified in her own defense, said she shot Crutcher because he acted bizarrely, failed to obey commands and reached into his vehicle's window to get what she thought could have been a gun.
+Shelby, who testified in her defense, said she shot Crutcher because he acted bizarrely, failed to obey commands and reached into his vehicle's window to get what she thought could have been a gun.

 But prosecutors said in arrest filings that Shelby "reacted unreasonably by escalating the situation" into a fatal encounter.
 Crutcher was found to be unarmed after the shooting.